Dr. Chaos: Plot

-The story revolves around Dr. Ginn Chaos, a mad physicist who spends his time away from society doing secret experiments in his extensive mansion.
-His latest invention is an Interdimensional Warpgate which grants access to another world.
-Shortly arriving at the mansion to visit him is his younger brother, Michael.
-Michael quickly realizes that Ginn is missing.
-Making matters worse, the mansion's architecture is damaged, and is overrun with strange hostile creatures.
-Michael must now survive against the hostile creatures throughout the mansion, in his attempt to find his brother.
-Dr. Chaos is similar to Goonies II.
+The story revolves around Dr. Ginn Chaos, a mad scientist who has retreated from society in order to conduct secret experiments in his extensive mansion.
+His latest invention is an Interdimensional Warpgate, which grants access to another world.
+When his younger brother, Michael, arrives at the mansion for a visit, he finds Ginn missing.
+To make matters worse, the mansion's architecture is damaged and overrun with strange, hostile creatures.
+Michael must now survive their attacks while negotiating the mansion's many corridors in a desperate attempt to find his brother.
+Dr. Chaos is similar to The Goonies II.

 Gameplay

-The player assumes the role of Michael Chaos, who is armed with only a Knife in the beginning.
+The player of this 2D side-scrolling adventure assumes the role of Michael Chaos, who is armed with only a Knife in the beginning.
 However, as Michael moves through the house, he can pick up Handgun Bullets, Machine Gun Bullets, Grenades and life-replenishing Yellow Vitamins and Red Vitamins.
 There is a menu which has four options, open, get, go, and hit.
 There are 11 Warp Zones in all.
 At the end of each of the first 10 Warp Zones, Michael must fight a large monster that carries a piece of the Laser and guards a valuable piece of equipment, the latter consisting of the Ultra Space Sensor, four Life Bottles, the Air Helmet, the Jump Boots, two Blue Vitamins and the Shield Suit.
 Once Michael fully assembles the Laser, he'll be able to challenge the final boss, Canbarian.
+On top of the normal side-scrolling gameplay, there are also many point and click sections.